markcwm/openb3d.mod/README.md

 * Basic physics system consisting of constraints and rigid bodies
 * Particle emitter system with callback function to allow complete control
 * Alternative particle system using batch sprites from Monkey-Minib3d
-* Software anti-alias like in Minib3d, also multisample hardware anti-alias (only in Windows)
+* Software anti-alias like in Minib3d, also multisample hardware anti-alias (only Windows)
 * 3D sound module using Brl.Audio, similar to Blitz3D but sounds can be qued, stopped, paused and resumed per entity

+## Status

+This wrapper is in a late beta stage of development, so there are still some bugs and missing features.
+The library has a working GLES2 (WebGL) version but the wrapper doesn't support this yet.
+The latest version should work with BRL or NG BlitzMax (currently tested with 0.99 release) but you should note that there is an issue with C++11 compilers like GCC 7.x (or Clang/LLVM 5.x) so for now you will probably need an older compiler.

 ## Installation
 * Click on the Github Download zip link, then extract contents to your `BlitzMax/mod` folder